Anshul-Ram/EIF-Neuron/README.md

 ![Unknown-2.png](Unknown-2.png)

-The voltage diffuses into the axon.
+The voltage diffuses into the axon. generating a voltage spike which travels through the axon.

 ![Unknown-3.png](Unknown-3.png)

+The voltage spoke travels even farther through the axon.